kkr313/SDET_Journey/assets/data/coding-interview-practice.md

-# Coding Practice Questions
+# Coding Interview & Practice

-Welcome to the interactive coding practice section!
-Here you'll find carefully curated programming questions with detailed explanations, optimal solutions, and the ability to run code in multiple languages.
+Welcome to the comprehensive coding interview preparation section!
+Here you'll find carefully curated programming questions with detailed explanations, optimal solutions, and interactive coding playground to practice.

+## 🎯 How to Use This Section

+1. **Study the Problem**: Read the problem statement and examples carefully
+2. **Understand the Approach**: Review the detailed explanation and complexity analysis
+3. **View Solutions**: Check optimized solutions in Python and JavaScript
+4. **Practice**: Use the interactive playground to write and test your own code
+5. **Run Tests**: Execute your code with sample test cases

+---

 ## Array and String Problems